block-open-source/goose/CONTRIBUTING.md

 We provide a shortcut to standard commands using [just][just] in our `justfile`.

 * *goose* uses [uv][uv] for dependency management, and formats with [ruff][ruff] - install UV first: https://pypi.org/project/uv/
-* clone both this repository as well as https://github.com/square/exchange next to it.

 ## Developing and testing